Peter Walker (racing driver): Grand Prix racer

 In the inaugural World Championship of Drivers, Walker was present at the very first race, the RAC British Grand Prix at Silverstone.
 In fact, he was one of the first to enter the event, in his own ERA E-type.
 After qualifying tenth, he shared the race driving duties with Tony Rolt, pitting after just two laps to hand the car over.
 Unfortunately, the pace show in qualifying wasn't matched by its endurance, was Rolt retiring the car on the fifth lap due to gearbox problems.
 Walker's inaugural Formula One season ended there, as he did not contest another Grand Prix that season.

 A month later his victory at Circuit de la Sarthe, he finished seventh in the RAC British Grand Prix in a supercharged 1.5-litre V16 BRM Type 15, with his teammate Reg Parnell in fifth.
 Both drivers legs were so badly burnt by heat from the engines and exhaust systems that even walking was painful.
 Gregor Grant reported: "Parnell and Walker saved the day for British motor racing.
 Their heroism in sticking to their task whilst suffering from agonising burns will enable the BRM designers to go ahead and modify the cars to make them completely raceworthy."
 Sadly, Walker did not race the BRM again.

-After four years away, he returned to Formula One, racing twice.
+After four years away, Walker returned to Formula One, racing twice.
 The first was aboard Stirling Moss's Maserati 250F, where he retired from the Grote Prijs van Nederland, with mechanical issues.
 For the next race of the season, RAC British Grand Prix, at Aintree, he shared a works Connaught Type B with Rolt.
 In what turned to be his last Grand Prix, the car was retired with a failed throttle after just 19 of the 90 laps.